cy7sh/website/content/posts/testing-peasycrypt.md

 ```
 From this I got the idea that I can build a test directory tree as part of the testing, then test alternations on that directory, and clean everything once we're done.
 Googling, I figured out that creating a directory named "testdata" was the idiomatic way to do this and I knew this is what I needed to do.
 The `go test` documentation also stated that the go tool will ignore a directory named "testdata" (idk how that's useful).

-The rclone codebase also used a function called `TestMain` in their testing code which looked like it was setting some things before the test begun.
-I looked at the testing documentation and figured out that this function is called in the beginning of a test and is intended for preliminary setup.
+The rclone codebase also used a function called `TestMain` in their testing code which looked like it was setting some things before the test began.
+I looked at the testing documentation and figured out that this function is called at the beginning of a test and is intended for preliminary setup.
 My `TestMain` function looked like this:
 ```
 func TestMain(m *testing.M) {
 	// Setup test paths